jfcherng-sublime/SublimeLinter-contrib-iverilog/messages/update_message.md

 Preferences » Package Settings » SublimeLinter-contrib-iverilog » CHANGELOG

-# SublimeLinter-contrib-iverilog 2.1.0
+# SublimeLinter-contrib-iverilog 2.1.1

-- No longer emits error about module not found.
+- Revert "No longer emits error about module not found."